 - Blocking exit and/or AC vents

-- Items attached to or hanging off ceiling
+- Items attached to or hanging off the ceiling

 - Unapproved animals and/or animal paraphernalia (please note that animals awaiting approval are not permitted on campus or in residence halls)